Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Nested Schur complement based preconditioners for -tuple block tridiagonal problems

 Thus, (\ref{RTn1_tworows}) is verified.
-As the entries of the Routh table are uniquely determined by the first two rows, the rest of the verifications are straightforward: for verifying (\ref{routh_law}), one can directly check the entries row-by-row by using (\ref{routh_entries}); Actually, one only needs to check the $3$-rd row:
+As the entries of the Routh table are uniquely determined by the first two rows, the rest of the verifications are straightforward: for verifying (\ref{routh_law}), one can directly check the entries row-by-row by using (\ref{routh_entries}); Actually, the entries of the $3$-rd row of $R_{T_{k+1}}$ are

-By comparing these entries with the $2$nd row of (\ref{RTn_tworows}), one see clearly that (\ref{routh_law}) is verified.
+By comparing these entries with the $2$nd row of (\ref{RTn_tworows}), one sees that (\ref{routh_law}) is verified.

 We conclude that the entries of the first row of $R_{T_k}$ change values from $1$ to $-1$ alternatingly.
+Therefore, the number of sign changes in the first column is $k$.
 Thus, according to the Routh-Hurwitz stability criterion \cite{barnett1977routh, gantmacher1959} and the fact that there is no zero root, the number of roots of $\bar{p}_k$ which are lying in the right half-plane equals $k$.
-Therefore, all the roots of $\bar{p}_i,~i=1,2,\ldots,n$, lie in the right half-plane. \end{proof}
+Therefore, all the roots of $\bar{p}_i,~i=1,2,\ldots,n$, lie in the right half-plane.